 About the Presenters

-Dr. Rhonda Schroeder is the primary at Arthur Elementary School in Oklahoma City Public Schools, Oklahoma’s biggest and most numerous college district with about forty-five,000 students and 2,700 teachers.
+Dr. Rhonda Schroeder is the primary at Arthur Elementary School in Oklahoma City Public Schools, Oklahoma’s biggest and most numerous college district with about forty-five 000 students and 2,700 teachers.
 She has spearheaded the district’s first 1:1 iPad application wherein extra than 700 students are afforded 24/7 personalized learning possibilities.
-She holds the company to the belief that pupil gets admission to generation is the superb equalizer.
-As an end result of that belief, Arthur Elementary did a 14-point gain at the country faculty record card given with the aid of the Oklahoma State Department of Education—the biggest gain within the district.
+She holds the company to the belief that the pupil gets admission to generation is the superb equalizer.
+As a result of that belief, Arthur Elementary made a 14-point gain at the country faculty record card given with the Oklahoma State Department of Education’s aid—the biggest gain within the district.
 She holds a Bachelor of Science in training from the University of Central Oklahoma, Master of Education from the University of Oklahoma, Master of Human Relations from the University of Oklahoma, and a doctorate in educational administration from California Coast University.

 Christine Fox is the deputy govt director for SETDA.
-As deputy government director, she collaborates with the executive director in charting the strategic course, management, planning and monetary choices involving SETDA.
-She additionally helps the individuals’ professional getting to know opportunities along with making plans and enforcing the content material for SETDA’s digital and in-man or woman events and newsletters.
-In addition, she manages a lot of SETDA’s studies and product improvement projects from idea to publication.
+As deputy government director, she collaborates with the executive director in charting the strategic course, management, planning, and monetary choices involving SETDA.
+She also helps the individuals’ professional get to know opportunities and make plans and enforce the content material for SETDA’s digital and in-man or woman events and newsletters.
+Also, she manages a lot of SETDA’s studies and product improvement projects from idea to publication.
 She has worked as an academic representative and curriculum developer for a national complete school reform model, ESOL coordinator, and third-grade teacher.